shawngerrard/cdk-pipeline-test/README.md

 To use this repository, you must complete the following steps to set up a local aws development environment that utilizes aws cdk.

+# Install developmental tools

+This section will walk you through installing the package managers, sdks, and developmental tools you'll need to run aws cdk.

 ## Install aws cli

 You'll need [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed as aws cdk uses aws cli to perform the api calls to the amazon resource model.